-This award comes with a £2,000 prize for the winner’s school and it shines a spotlight on teachers and EVCs for the important role they play in organising trips that help pupils benefit from learning outside the classroom.
+This award comes with a £2,000 prize for the winner’s school and it shines a spotlight on teachers, EVCs and school staff for the important role they play in organising trips that help pupils benefit from learning outside the classroom.

 Presented as part of the School Travel Awards ceremony, the School Trip Champion category highlights the work and effort put in by teachers and educational visits coordinators to make trips and residentials happen.